Skip to content

 Good Neighbor Teams

-Our Good Neighbor Teams are a committed partnership between World Relief Spokane, a newly arrived family, and a local church.
-A small group of volunteers from a local church partner is trained to walk alongside one refugee family or group of individuals for 6 months, supported by the prayers of their congregation.
+Good Neighbor Team (GNT) involvement is a high-responsibility partnership between the local church, World Relief Spokane staff, and an immigrant or refugee family.
+A small group of volunteers from a local church is trained to walk alongside one refugee family, supported by the prayers of their congregation.

 Preparation